-Our opinion on the financial statements does not cover the Other information.
+Our opinion on the financial statements does not cover the other information.

-In connection with our audit of the financial statements, our responsibility was to read the Other information and, in doing so, consider whether the Other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement in the Other information, we are required to report that fact.
+In connection with our audit of the financial statements, our responsibility was to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement in the other information, we are required to report that fact.

-In accordance with the Act on statutory auditors our responsibility was to report if the Report on activities was prepared in accordance with applicable laws and the of the Act on statutory auditors our included in the statement on corporate governance information required by the or regulations, to determine whether it information given in the Report on activities is consistent with the financial statements.
+In accordance with the Act on statutory auditors our responsibility was to report if the report on activities was prepared in accordance with applicable laws and the information given in the report on activities is consistent with the financial statements.